Maradona's 'Hand of God' shirt for sale at auction

 Midfielder Hodge, 59, who appeared in two World Cups for England and won 24 caps, has been in possession of the shirt since swapping it with Maradona in the tunnel after the 1986 quarter-final which Argentina won 2-1.

-He loaned the shirt to the National Football Museum, where it has been for housed for 20 years, but it will now be auctioned at Sotheby's in London with bidding open from April 20 to May 4.
+Hodge loaned the shirt to the National Football Museum, where it has been for housed for 20 years, but it will now be auctioned at Sotheby's in London with bidding open from April 20 to May 4.

 The current record price for a shirt worn during a game is held by New York Yankees baseball legend Babe Ruth's jersey, which sold for $5.6m (£4.4m) in 2019.